gems-uff/log2prov/README.md

 ### Structure
 ```
 [line]
-\\ specification of the boolean expression to test if line should be processed of ignored.
+\\ specification of the boolean expression to test if the line should be processed or ignored.
 \\ See etc\sample.conf

 [tokens]